flameshot-org/flameshot/README.md

 A systray icon will be in your system's panel while Flameshot is running.
 Do a right click on the tray icon and you'll see some menu items to open the configuration window and the information window.
-Check out the information window to see all the available shortcuts in the graphical capture mode.
+Check out the About window to see all available shortcuts in the graphical capture mode.

 ### CLI configuration